 One of the salmon areas that has gained in popularity in fairly recent years is at Chelan Falls.
 It is located where the Chelan River enters the Columbia River, just below the Bebee Bridge.
 A primary reason that this spot is so popular is that there is a net pen placed in the Chelan River that raises and releases summer run Chinook salmon.
 Salmon anglers at Chelan Falls benefit from the return of these fish.
 The ratio of hatchery salmon caught compared to wild fish is very high.
 Although the opportunity to catch sockeye at Chelan Falls is low, many anglers will make the run up to Wells Dam to catch sockeye and finish their day.
 Another attractive feature of this fishing area is that there are two Chelan PUD boat launches nearby.
 One is on the Douglas County side and the other is on the Chelan County side.
 The Douglas County, Bebee Bridge, park offers RV hook ups and camping.
 The Chelan County park is day use only.
 The abundance of hatchery fish and the proximity of two launches make Chelan Falls one of the best places to enjoy the salmon fishing season.

 The following report is from Paul Hoffarth, who monitors fisheries for the WDFW in Region 3.
-He shared this report last week, and it should give anglers a prospective on the coming season: Sockeye counts at Bonneville continued to climb and exceeded 10,000 on June 20.
+He shared this report last week, and it should give anglers a perspective on the coming season: Sockeye counts at Bonneville continued to climb and exceeded 10,000 on June 20.
 Sockeye count at McNary was 2,855 for June 20.
 It is too early to determine how strong this years’ return will be.
 The preseason forecast was for 234,500 sockeye and 84,800 summer chinook.

 The Hanford Reach salmon fishery got off to a predictably slow start given the numbers of fish present.
 On the opening weekend, WDFW staff interviewed 218 anglers from 70 boats and 125 bank anglers with 25 sockeye, 5 adult hatchery summer chinook, 1 hatchery summer chinook jack, and 1 wild chinook jack harvested.
 Three adult wild chinook were caught and released.
 Anglers averaged slightly under 1/2 a salmon per boat (0.41), 22 angler hours per fish.
 Four sockeye were landed at the Columbia Point bank fishery, in Tri-Cities.